LogtalkDotOrg/logtalk3/.github/ISSUE_TEMPLATE.md

 * Before creating a new issue, check that no existing issue covers the same topic.
 * Describe a single topic per issue.
 Keep your comments focused on that topic.
 * When reporting a bug, provide all the necessary details to reproduce it.
-* Always include the Logtalk version and the Prolog backend version.
+* Always include the Logtalk version and the Prolog backend system and version.